MohammedJebril/Investigate-a-Dataset-TMDb-movies-/README.md

 # 2. Libraries Required
     The code was written in python 3 and requires the following packages: pandas, matplotlib

+# 3.Summary of Results:

+	See (https://medium.com/@moh.55/investigate-a-dataset-tmdb-movies-9e5978ddea0e). for summary of results.

-# 3. Licensing and Acknowledgements
+# 4. Licensing and Acknowledgements
     This project was completed as part of the Udacity Data Scientist Nanodegree.